-Replace image_id with the ID of the catalog backup.
+Replace image id with the ID of the catalog backup.
 The bprecover output contains the image ID of the catalog backup being restored.
 Alternatively, you can find the image ID of the catalog backup by examining the DR file.

-- 14 Before you continue, be aware of the following points: - If you recovered the catalog from removable media, NetBackup freezes the catalog media.
-See "Unfreezing the NetBackup online catalog recovery media" on page 191. - Before you restart NetBackup, Symantec recommends that you freeze the media that contains the backups more recent than the date of the catalog from which you recovered. - NetBackup does not run scheduled backup jobs until you stop and then restart NetBackup.

-You can submit backup jobs manually before you stop and restart NetBackup.
-However, if you do not freeze the media that contains the backups more recent than the date of the catalog from which you recovered, NetBackup may overwrite that media.

-Because this operation is a partial recovery, you must recover the relational database portion of the catalog.

-See "About recovering the NetBackup relational database" on page 176.

-- 15 Stop and restart NetBackup on all the servers, as follows: - On UNIX and Linux:
+- 14 Before you continue, be aware of the following points: - If you recovered the catalog from removable media, NetBackup freezes the catalog media. - See "Unfreezing the NetBackup online catalog recovery media" on page 265. - Before you restart NetBackup, Veritas recommends that you freeze the media that contains the backups more recent than the date of the catalog from which you recovered. - NetBackup does not run scheduled backup jobs until you stop and then restart NetBackup. - You can submit backup jobs manually before you stop and restart NetBackup.
+However, if you do not freeze the media that contains the backups more recent than the date of the catalog from which you recovered, NetBackup may overwrite that media. - Because this operation is a partial recovery, you must recover the relational database portion of the catalog. - See "About recovering the NetBackup relational database" on page 247. - 15 Clean up whitelist cache for all hosts. - 16 Stop and restart NetBackup services on the master server and other hosts, as follows: - On Windows: